hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/chrome/header.md

     - **`marker_files` flexibility:**  Allowing customization of `marker_files` (e.g., via function arguments) would increase flexibility.

-**Relationship with other parts of the project:** The code relies heavily on `gs` for identifying the project root and accessing the project resources, demonstrating a clear dependency.
+**Relationship with other parts of the project:** The code relies heavily on `gs` for identifying the project root and accessing the project resources, demonStarting a clear dependency.
 It also likely forms a base for other parts of the project that need access to this project's root directory and configuration files.
 The configuration data (project name, version, etc.) likely drives other modules.